 - The development of professional and personal LIFE COMPETENCE

 - The SIU Credits

-SIU is a private high school, and therefore ”International units (IU)”.
+SIU is a private University, and therefore ”International units (IU)”.
 IU is related to an international way to evaluate studies.
 The international rating systems for academic studies based on quantitative assessments.
 An IU is a day of full-time studies.
 The Swedish governmental system is adapted to the European (Bologna Agreement).

 Characteristics of the SIU process learning and distance education